 - 20. In order to demonstrate compliance with the above conditions, the owner/operator shall maintain the following records in an Air District approved logbook. - a.
-Record the operating times and the digester gas flow rate to A- on a daily basis when operating.
+Record the operating times and the digester gas flow rate to A-when operating.
 Summarize these records on a monthly basis. - b.
-Maintain continuous records of the combustion zone temperature for A- , Enclosed Flare during all hours of operation. - c.
+Maintain continuous records of the combustion zone temperature for A-Flare during all hours of operation. - c.
 Maintain records of all test dates and test results performed to demonstrate compliance with part 17 above and any applicable rule or regulation.